suncoast-devs/handbook/lessons/react-state/lecture.md

 # handleChangeInput

-- Declare the `event` as a data type that indicates this is a `React.ChangeEvent` on an element that is an `HTMLInputElement`
+- Declare the `event` as a data type that indicates this is a `React.ChangeEvent` on an element that is a `HTMLInputElement`
 - Allows `event.target` and `event.target.value` to have
   types.